 The original recipe called for 4-5 pounds of leeks.
-I didn’t have that much so I used about 3 pound of leeks and added a medium yellow onion.
+I used about 3 pounds of leeks and added a medium yellow onion.

 Ingredients: